 1 SECTION 1.
-The legislature finds that providing a 2 mechanism to fully fund the elections of candidates for state 3 and county offices who voluntarily agree to abide by campaign 4 fundraising and expenditure guidelines will have significant 5 public benefit.
-The common belief is that the current campaign 6 finance system used in Hawaii (and most other states) unfairly 7 favors a small handful of wealthy donors who use their donations 8 to buy access to candidates and elected officials.
+The legislature finds that providing a mechanism to fully fund the elections of candidates for state 2 and county offices who voluntarily agree to abide by campaign 3 fundraising and expenditure guidelines will have significant 4 public benefit.
+The common belief is that the current campaign 5 finance system used in the State (and most other states) 6 unfairly favors a small handful of wealthy donors who use their 7 donations to buy access to candidates and elected officials.
+8 9 Comprehensive publicly-funded campaign programs are 10 intended to improve the process by allowing candidates to compete without reliance on private funds and by also allowing 11 elected officials to make decisions without the influence, or 12 appearance thereof, of private individuals, lobbyists, political 13 parties, political action committees, unions, corporations, and 14 15 other entities.
+Candidates who choose to participate in the State's comprehensive public funding program established by this 16

-9 Comprehensive publicly-funded campaign programs are 10 intended to improve the process by allowing candidates to 11 compete without reliance on private funds and by also allowing 12 elected officials to make decisions without the influence, or 13 appearance thereof, of private individuals, lobbyists, political 14 parties, political action committees, unions, corporations, and 15 other entities.
-Candidates who choose to participate in 16 Hawaii's comprehensive public funding program established by 17 this Act, after obtaining a minimum of \$5 donations from voters, would be barred from soliciting, accepting, or using 1 2 contributions from any source other than the program's public 3 funds.
+17 Act, after obtaining a minimum of \$5 donations from voters,

+1 would be barred from soliciting, accepting, or using 2 contributions from any source other than the program's public 3 funds.
 This restriction on funding would apply during each 4 participating candidate's campaign and, if elected, throughout 5 the candidate's term in office.
 By demonstrating support from 6 voters in the relevant district, the participating candidate 7 justifies receipt of public funding sufficient to run in a 8 primary election and, if successful, the general election.

-9 The legislature further finds that public financing of campaigns in some form has existed since the 1970s and was 10 11 enacted in response to the Watergate scandal.
-Hawaii became a 12 leader in public funding programs when it added language to the Hawaii State Constitution in 1978 that established the partial 13 14 public funding program that candidates may continue to use.
-15 Comprehensive public financing programs, sometimes termed "clean 16 elections," were established in 1996 in Maine, in 1998 in Arizona, and have since also been adopted in Connecticut and New 17 18 Mexico.
+9 The legislature further finds that public financing of 10 campaigns in some form has existed since the 1970s and was 11 enacted in response to the Watergate scandal.
+The State became 12 a leader in public funding programs when it added language to the Hawaii State Constitution in 1978 that established the 13 14 partial public funding program that candidates may continue to 15 use.
+Comprehensive public financing programs, sometimes termed 16 "clean elections," were established in 1996 in Maine, in 1998 in 17 Arizona, and have since also been adopted in Connecticut and New 18 Mexico.